mjcaisse/cppnow-website/src/pages/presenters/index.md

 Please let people know that you are speaking!
 You are the attraction for this year’s conference, so let people know on [Twitter](https://twitter.com/cppnow/) (#CppNow), [Facebook](https://www.facebook.com/CppNow/), [LinkedIn](https://www.linkedin.com/groups/6593259), [Slack](https://cpplang.slack.com/messages/cppnow/), or wherever is appropriate for you.

-If you want to engage with other CppNow attendees, including other presenters, please join [the Slack #cppnow channel](https://cpplang.slack.com/messages/cppcon/) by first using [the auto-invite page for the CppLang workspace](https://cpplang-inviter.cppalliance.org/).
+If you want to engage with other C++Now attendees, including other presenters, please join [the Slack #cppnow channel](https://cpplang.slack.com/messages/cppcon/) by first using [the auto-invite page for the CppLang workspace](https://cpplang-inviter.cppalliance.org/).

 ## Connecting with other speakers
 Please join [the Slack #speakerscorner channel](https://cpplang.slack.com/messages/speakerscorner/) by first using [the auto-invite page for the CppLang workspace](https://cpplang-inviter.cppalliance.org/).
-This is a good way of asking questions of and getting advise from experienced presenters at C++ conferences.
+This is a good way of asking questions of and getting advice from experienced presenters at C++ conferences.

 ## Practice
 If possible, give your talk before a live technical audience.
 Do it at work and/or with a local user group.
 You’ll be surprised at what you learn about how long it takes, what you find yourself wishing you’d included, and what questions you get.
 Pay attention to these issues, learn from them, and incorporate them into your talk.
 It will improve every time you give it, try to give it as many times as you can arrange an audience.